easegress-io/easegress/doc/user_cases/workflow.md

 ## Scenario 2:  Request forming

-* Extending from #Scenario 1, we want to select one particular JSON filed in agg-demo's response and named it with other name to be the input of agg-demo, and at last we want to combine agg-demo's response and agg-demo1's together.
+* Extending from #Scenario 1, we want to select one particular JSON filed in agg-demo's response and named it with another name to be the input of agg-demo, and at last, we want to combine agg-demo's response and agg-demo1's.
 Let's check it out:

 This time, we need to introduce another filter, ResponseAdaptor, for the final response forming.